ironblocks/hello-firewall-foundry/README.md

    > _\* run this twice_

-3. Lastly, if you try to call `Increment` for a third time, it will again be prevented by the `HelloFirewallPolicy`.
+3. Last, if you try to call `Increment` for a third time, it will again be prevented by the `HelloFirewallPolicy`.

 ## Technical Details